-Knowing their getting ready will start very early in the morning, Jon booked a hotel for me and Gabi at Earl’s Court, 10 minutes walk till Kieran’s house.
-While I was photographing Kieran’s getting ready, Jon and Gabriela were in charge to document Rosie’s getting ready.
+Knowing their getting ready will start very early in the morning, Jon booked a hotel for me at Earl’s Court, 10 minutes walk till Kieran’s house.
+While I was photographing Kieran’s getting ready, Jon was in charge to document Rosie’s getting ready.

 I woke up around 5.30 in the morning, I took a quick shower and I headed to Kieran’s house.
-I met there his wonderful family and they invited me to have breakfast and a coffee with them.
+I met his wonderful family and they invited me to have breakfast and a coffee with them.
 Everything was new to me and I was excited about the day.
 My approach is quite relaxed so I captured Kieran’s getting ready in a documentary way.
-At the end I quickly took few family portraits and we headed up to Southall Gurdwara Sri Guru Singh Sabha for the Milni.
-I already told you what Milni is, the Milni is the official meeting of both families.
+At the end I quickly took a few family portraits and we headed up to Southall Gurdwara Sri Guru Singh Sabha for the Milni.
+The Milni is the official meeting of both families.
 Key male family members from both sides exchange garlands and greet each other, symbolizing the acceptance of two families into one.

-There I joined forces with Jon and Gabi.
+There I joined forces with Jon.
 After Milni we had a quick breakfast to recover our energy.
 Rosie and Kieran had an emotional wedding ceremony and all of us worked like a great team to beautifully cover all the key moments.
-After the main ceremony, Jon took some amazing couple portraits at The Wellesley Hotel Knightsbride, a luxury 5 star hotel next to Hyde Park.
+After the main ceremony, we took some amazing couple portraits at The Wellesley Hotel Knightsbride, a luxury 5 star hotel next to Hyde Park.
 Then we had a short break in the room while Rosie and Kieran got ready for their vibrant party.

 I visited the National History Museum of London before and I never thought how great a wedding reception can be organized there.
 Planners and florists had about one hour to set the amazing decor you will see later.
 Yes!
 One hour!!
 Can you believe you can set everything up in one hour?
 It was far beyond our expectations.
 The view was amazing!